nanomsg/mangos-v1/README.md

 implementation.)
 Forcing the local TCP port in Dial is not supported yet (this is rarely useful).

-Basic interoperability with nanomsg has been verified (you can do so yourself with nanocat and macat) for all protocols nanomsg supports.
+Basic interoperability with nanomsg and NNG has been verified (you can do so yourself with nanocat and macat) for all protocols and transports that NNG and nanomsg support.
 Additionally there are a number of projects that use the two products together.

+There is a third party experimental QUIC transport available at [quic-mangos(https://github.com/lthibault/quic-mangos).
+(An RFE to make this transport official exists.)

 If you find this useful, I would appreciate knowing about it.
 I can be reached via my email address, garrett -at- damore -dot- org